aloshraam/luminar-notes/notes.md

     - express package: used to create the server - `npm i express`
     - `cors` package : used to enable `cross origin REsource sharing` - `npm i cors`
     - `dotenv` package : used to load content `.env` file into process object - `npm i dotenv`
+    - `mongoose` package : used to communicate between node.js app and mongoDB.
+    - `jsonwebtoken` : used for authorization.
+    - `multer`  : used for handling form-data/multi part data
   - create a `.env` file in server folder, which used to store enviromental variables of a project
   - create a `.gitignore` file in server which is used to store file/folder to be ignored while adding to git
   - Create `index.js` file to define express server for `resolving client request` from browser
       - import express, dotenv, cors in `index.js` file
       - create `express server` using express package
       - use cors in our server-app to enable data sharing between different application.